 The Housing Act 2004 provides Councils with the power to introduce licensing of privately rented properties in selected areas.
 This requires that all private rented properties in that selected area have a licence.
 Certain property standards and conditions are required to be met in order for a licence to be granted.

-There are currently two areas in Newcastle which are designated selective licencing areas
+There are currently a number of areas in Newcastle which are designated selective licensing areas.

 Greater High Cross

 This area has been designated selective licensing area since 2010.
-Following a formal assessment and consultation process the Council introduced the current scheme which came into effect on 12 October 2015 and will run to no later than 11 October 2020.
+Following a formal assessment and consultation process the Council introduced the current scheme which came into effect on 12 October 2015 and ended on 11 October 2020.

 Byker Old Town and Allendale Road South